3liFi/FactorVAE/README.md

 ````
 pip install -r requirements.txt
 ````
+Please note that this does not install torch with CUDA support.
+If your machine supports CUDA, we strongly recommend using the CUDA enabled versions.

 There are several ways to start the project.
 To train a model with your own parameters, use:
 ````